dmidlo/histdata.com-tools/README.md

 ratios; tick dependence covers spreads plus spread-change series.
 Lags that are too long for the sampled sequence, or series with zero variance, are reported as skipped lag metadata instead of NaN values or quality failures.
+They also include `stationarity_diagnostics` with advisory rolling mean/variance drift, first/middle/last distribution-shift summaries, skipped rolling-window reasons, sample counts, configured windows, rounding policy, zero-variance markers, and deterministic transform recommendations such as `log_return`, `differencing`, and `session_conditioning`.
+These diagnostics are descriptive fingerprint facts only; nonstationarity does not fail a quality run.
 Every series fingerprint also includes a bounded `fingerprint_audit` section.
-It records expected, emitted, and intentionally skipped fingerprint sections, stable skip/eligibility reason codes, calendar-profile completeness, tick-spread conditioning eligibility, and dynamics readiness.
+It records expected, emitted, and intentionally skipped fingerprint sections, stable skip/eligibility reason codes, calendar-profile completeness, tick-spread conditioning eligibility, dynamics readiness, and stationarity readiness.
 This is machine-readable contract metadata for report consumers; the full fingerprint sections remain the source of the detailed statistics.
 Quality JSON reports and CLI summaries also include bounded regime and readiness summaries when fingerprint findings are present.
 Use `time_series_fingerprint_regime_summary` to scan dominant session states, active